-The latest figures include 24% who Strongly Approve of the way Obama is performing as president and 40% who Strongly Disapprove.
-This gives him a Presidential Approval Index rating of -16.
+The latest figures include 26% who Strongly Approve of the way Obama is performing as president and 38% who Strongly Disapprove.
+This gives him a Presidential Approval Index rating of -12.

 Regular updates are posted Monday through Friday at 9:30 a.m.
 Eastern (sign up for free daily e-mail update).

 Some readers wonder how we come up with our job approval ratings for the president since they often don’t show as dramatic a change as some other pollsters do.
 It depends on how you ask the question and whom you ask.

 To get a sense of longer-term job approval trends for the president, Rasmussen Reports compiles our tracking data on a full month-by-month basis.

 Rasmussen Reports has been a pioneer in the use of automated telephone polling techniques, but many other firms still utilize their own operator-assisted technology (see methodology).